 The opening sentence of your post should give the reader an idea about the main point.
 At the same time, it must be catchy enough so that they couldn’t resist reading a bit more.

-You can start with a question, a quote, something that readers have not heard, or anything that force their minds into thinking.
+You can start with a question, a quote, something that readers have not heard, or anything that forces their minds into thinking.
 The moment they start thinking of the sentence, they are hooked.

 An introduction is a lead to your subject.
 It should play like an experienced cold-calling agent in “Wolf of Wall Street” that never takes “No” for an answer.

-For a short article, an introduction could be the first paragraph, or at most, first two paragraphs.
-For long posts, it could be first 500 words (3 to 4 paragraphs).
-If you’re writing a book then your first chapter will be the introduction.
+For a short article, an introduction could be the first paragraph, or at most, the first two paragraphs.
+For long posts, it could be the first 500 words (3 to 4 paragraphs).
+If you’re writing a book, then your first chapter will be the introduction.